-- Adjusted EBITDA Performance Target: The Committee established Adjusted an FBITDA Performance target of \$1,051 million for 2019 (after constant currency adjustment and the impact of M&As); this represents a 9.8% increase over the Company's Adjusted EBITDA results of \$957M for 2018. - Net Promoter Score Target: The Committee established a Net Promoter Score target for 2019 that was 21.4% greater than the Net Promoter Score for 2018.
+- Adjusted EBITDA Performance Target: The Committee established an Adjusted EBITDA Performance target of \$1,051 million for 2019 (after constant currency adjustment and the impact of mergers and acquisitions); this represents a 9.8% increase over the Company's Adjusted EBITDA results of \$957M for 2018. - Net Promoter Score Target: The Committee established a Net Promoter Score target for 2019 that was 21.4% greater than the Net Promoter Score for 2018.